 People’s openness to faith varies.
 Some may be ready to dive in quickly, while others might take more time to explore and understand.
 Your role is to be a steady presence, guiding them and offering support as they grow in their relationship with Christ.

 Don’t be discouraged if there aren’t immediate results.
-Your consistency and prayers are what matter.
+Your consistency and prayers are what matters.

 ———————